cogwheel/lua-wow/trunk/readme-wow.txt

 v1.10
 - Reorganized readme files
 - Renamed msvc projects and the names of the exe output
-- msvc project includes the Lua icon for the executables
+- msvc project includes the Lua icon and version resources for the executables

 v1.9
 - Added PI